wandera/1password-client/README.md

 ## Basic Usage
 Currently tested on Mac OS and Linux.

-On first usage users will be asked for both the enrolled email, secret key and master password.
+On first usage users will be asked for both the enrolled email, secret key and password.
 There is also verification of your account domain and name.

-For all following usages you will only be asked for a master password.
+For all following usages you will only be asked for a password.

 You will be given 3 attempts and then pointed to reset password documentation or alternatively you can restart your kernel.